-Lamar Manigo joins Shaw University for his fourth season now as the offensive coordinator and quarterbacks coach.
-He previously served as the running backs and special teams coach with over a decade of offensive coaching experience in NCAA FCS football.
+Lamar Manigo joins Shaw University for his fifth season now as the offensive coordinator and quarterbacks coach.
+He previously served as the running backs and special teams coach (2018) with over a decade of offensive coaching experience in NCAA FCS football.

 During the 2017 season as the running backs and special teams coach where he helped running back Uriah Bethea earn an All-CIAA Honorable Mention honor.